wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Is it possible to have different settings for hover and static interface elements? =

-Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.
+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

+= Do you have some limits for images amount in gallery? =

+No, we don't have any limits for amount of the images in gallery

 = How to hide titles of the gallery image in lightbox ? =